 Public: Lancaster High School, Northumberland High School, Middlesex High School, Mathews High School, Rappahannock High School, and West Point High School.

 Chesapeake Academy Parents and Patrons Association (CAPPA) fosters communication among parents and patrons, facilitates volunteerism, and promotes the mission of the Academy.

 Chesapeake Academy’s Alumni Association fosters community among alumni, facilitates volunteerism and communication, and promotes the mission of the Academy.

 Board of Trustees

-Thirteen members of the Board serve three-year rotating terms.
-The three ex-officio members include: the Head of School, CAPPA President, and Alumni Association President.
+Fourteen members of the Board serve three-year rotating terms.
+The two ex-officio members include: the Head of School and CAPPA President.

 Annual Budget/Annual Fund/Endowment